 German Research Ombudsman (Ombudsman für die Wissenschaft)

 The German Research Ombudsman (Ombudsman für die Wissenschaft) was installed by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) in 1999.
 It serves as a nation-wide mediator in conflicts based on all kinds of scientific misconduct and complements the well established network of local Ombudspersons.
 Advice is given based on the guidelines “Safeguarding Good Scientific Practice” summarized in a DFG-memorandum.
-At present, the committee is formed by Prof. Dr. Brigitte M. Jockusch (since February 2011), Prof. Dr. Joachim Heberle (since October 2014), Prof. Dr. Stephan Rixen (since May 2015, spokesman) and Prof. Dr. Renate Scheibe (since January 2017).
+At present, the committee is formed by Prof. Dr. Joachim Heberle (since October 2014), Prof. Dr. Stephan Rixen (since May 2015, spokesperson), Prof. Dr. Renate Scheibe (since January 2017) and Prof. Dr. Daniela Männel (since February 2017).
 The office of the Ombudsman is located in Berlin.

 ENRIO member since

 The four honorary members of the Ombudsman committee are regularly appointed by the German Research Foundation for a term of three years, with a possible reelection for another three-year term.